sangeethasanthiralingam/DB-Report-chat-app/docs/CHART_BEHAVIOR.md

 ---

-**Note**: The static image approach is the recommended default for production use.
+**Note**: Static images are recommended for production use.
 Interactive charts are provided as an enhancement for data exploration scenarios.